If your cat eats the other cat’s food everybody loses. Why does this happen?

 For cats, to share territory is something exceptional and means losing control over their resources and that is critical in cat’s life.

 For example, when two cats live together they usually share the feeding station or the same area where they eat.
 If one of the cats does not want to socialize with the other, it will be forced to wait till the other is done eating.
-As a result both cats will have to eat faster than normal or one of them will eat more than the usual intake.
+As a result, both cats will have to eat faster than normal or one of them will eat more than the usual intake.

 Sometimes one cat won’t even get close to the feeding station because it does not feel comfortable and might end up being hungry or the opposite, might start eating excessively to keep the other cat from eating “its” food.
-This last situation is what this article refers about.
+This last situation is what this article refers to.

 When a cat eats the other cat’s food not only eats more than a healthy and recommended intake but also leaves the other cat with no food, causing malnutrition in the cat that does not get to eat.
 If you have a kitten this problem is even worse as kittens need to eat enough food to get all the nutrition to grow up.